-12. Can I wear my honor cords at the CLCC?
+13. Can I wear my honor cords at the CLCC?

-13. Can I apply after the application deadline?
+14. Can I apply after the application deadline?

-If you will not be able to attend, due to a final, it is your responsibility to contact someone who is attending the rehearsal and get and update or you can stop by after your final.
+If you will not be able to attend, due to a final exam, it is your responsibility to contact someone who is attending the rehearsal to get an update or you can stop by after your final.

 16. If I am a dual major, which major should I list on my application?

 You should list your primary major.
 Your name will only appear in the CLCC written program if you apply before the application deadline.